-This book is in its very rough development stages, so nothing is yet set in stone.
+This book is in its very early development stages.

 The origins of Thulian Blue

-The character with the most dramatic changes since his first drawing in 1998, Hydra, stands as the original stories iconic and most recognisable character.
-Hydra no longer features in the story but his design has since influenced the new characters.
+The creature from this 1998 bestiary, Hydra, no longer features in the story but its design has since influenced the new characters.

-The story was originally drafted in 2015 but was scrapped in 2018 after Thomas once again had a new series of dreams which had a far less complicated story to tell, using the same characters.
+Originally drafted in 2015, the story was scrapped in 2018 after Thomas once again had a new series of dreams which had a far less complicated story to tell, using the same characters.
 It’s original concept told the tale of several Humans working together with the Animals of the Zodiac, that once lay trapped in statues, in stopping the corrupted Snake Spirit from destroying the planet in his quest for power, after he ate a statue belonging to the Dragon Spirit.

-The new story, Thulian Blue, still features the same Humans aiding the protagonist, alongside making use of the Animal Spirits.
+The new story, Thulian Blue, still makes use of the Animal Spirits and some of the Human characters.

 Story Brief (Release Date TBC)

-Can the duo lift their curse, or will they be doomed to remain as Dragons?
+Can the group lift their curse, or will they be doomed to remain as Dragons?

 – This story is written in third-person.